bdecelis/deep-whisper/README.md

 - **Files of any length** are handled by splitting audio into 20–28 second chunks at natural speech pauses before transcription.
 VRAM usage does not increase with file length.
 - **`"fast"` quality** uses greedy decoding (no beam search) and is typically 90–95% as accurate as `"accurate"` on clean speech, at significantly higher speed.
 - **Model weights are downloaded on first run** (~4 GB total) and cached locally.
 Subsequent runs are instant.
-- **Rolling prompt chaining**: the last ~224 tokens of each chunk's transcript are fed as context to the next chunk, significantly reducing errors at chunk boundaries where most transcription mistakes occur.
+- **Rolling prompt chaining** — the last ~224 tokens of each chunk's transcript are fed as context to the next chunk, significantly reducing errors at chunk boundaries where most transcription mistakes occur.

 ---

 ## Limitations

-- **Clean speech only**: background music, overlapping speakers, and significant noise will degrade accuracy.
+- **Clean speech only** — background music, overlapping speakers, and significant noise will degrade accuracy.
 Deep-whisper does not include audio enhancement or speaker diarisation.
-- **CUDA required**: CPU inference is not supported.
+- **CUDA required** — CPU inference is not supported.
 The pipeline is designed around GPU memory management.
-- **English optimised**: the pipeline works for other languages supported by Whisper, but the text normalisation rules (`normalise.py`) are English-only.
+- **English optimised** — the pipeline works for other languages supported by Whisper, but the text normalisation rules (`normalise.py`) are English-only.
 Numbers and abbreviations in other languages will not be expanded before alignment, which may reduce timestamp accuracy on numeric or abbreviated content.
-- **No real-time processing**: the pipeline processes complete files, not streams.
+- **No real-time processing** — the pipeline processes complete files, not streams.

 ---